 Step 3: Landscaping Issues

-Everyone likes to a have a beautiful yard; however, some people do not realize that the placement of flowers or plants around the home can cause water damage to your basement.
+Everyone likes to a have a beautiful yard; however, some people do not realize that the placement of flowers or plants around the home can cause water damage.
 Nevertheless, there is a way to have a beautiful landscape without compromising your retreat that remains waterproof.

 Plant roots may suck up water, but they can also create a way for the water to go into the dirt.
-Having plants close to the foundation will allow water to seep into the dirt and make its way into the foundation, and soon after, the basement or root cellar.
+Having plants close to the foundation will allow water to seep into the dirt and make its way into the foundation and, soon after, the root cellar.

 To keep this from being an issue plants need to be no less than 12 inches away from the foundation.
 They should also be planted on a small slope to ensure that the water from any rainfall or water from gardening flows away from the foundation.